gregology/biased-stop-words/README.rst

 Overview
 --------

 Stop words are words which are filtered out before processing of natural language data.
-Often in text analysis there are non-casual correlations, consider the following:
+Often in text analysis there are non-casual correlations, consider the following documents:

- - ``He is an astronaut, he is on Venus``
+ - He is an astronaut, he is on Venus
- - ``He is an accountant, he is on Earth``
+ - He is an accountant, he is on Earth
- - ``She is an astronaut, she is on Mars``
+ - She is an astronaut, she is on Mars

-Processing these sentences into two topics will result in gendered clustering.
+Processing these documents into two topics will result in gendered clustering.
 If we remove the gendered terms:

- - ``is an astronaut, is on Venus``
+ - is an astronaut, is on Venus
- - ``is an accountant, is on Earth``
+ - is an accountant, is on Earth
- - ``is an astronaut, is on Mars``
+ - is an astronaut, is on Mars

 Processing will result in job clustering.
 Both clusterings are valid, however if you are interested in employing an astronaut, you don't want male accountants showing up.